 Unlike many other football traditions, the practice of players accompanying children has been around since the 1990s, although the exact date of its first appearance is unknown.

-Some football historians believe that the tradition was quickly adopted because it reflects the intergenerational nature of the game, and reminds players of their important responsibilities to the younger generation.
+Some football historians believe that the tradition was quickly adopted because it reflects the intergenerational nature of the game and serves as a reminder of players' important responsibilities to the younger generation.

-Others believe that the practice may have originated from teams gradually incorporating children into their programmes, acting as mascots or player escorts.
+Others believe that the practice may have originated from teams gradually incorporating children into their programs to act as mascots or player escorts.

-Typically, each player is accompanied by a child, or a team has a mascot.
+Typically, each player is accompanied by a child, or the team may have a mascot.
 However, the approach of having each player accompany a child has become more common, especially with many European clubs having official mascots.

-Some famous mascots in football include Manchester United's Fred the Red, Arsenal's Gunnersaurus Rex, Newcastle United's Monty the Magpie, Bayern Munich's Berni, AC Milan's Milanello, and FC Barcelona's L'avi del Barça (formerly Clam).
+Some famous football mascots include Manchester United's Fred the Red, Arsenal's Gunnersaurus Rex, Newcastle United's Monty the Magpie, Bayern Munich's Berni, AC Milan's Milanello, and FC Barcelona's L'avi del Barça (formerly Clam).

 Growing into the norm

-Two major football tournaments are said to have contributed to popularising the tradition of players accompanying children, almost becoming an unspoken convention: UEFA Euro 2000 and the 2002 World Cup.
+Two major football tournaments are considered to have contributed to popularizing the tradition of players accompanying children, almost becoming an unspoken convention: UEFA Euro 2000 and the 2002 World Cup.

 In the run-up to Euro 2000, players would walk onto the pitch with their arms linked as a symbol of team spirit.
 This ritual would continue until the national anthems were played, just before the match began.

 The 2002 World Cup elevated the practice to a level far beyond that of Euro 2000.
-In addition, this period saw many organisations step up their campaigns to protect children’s rights, including UNICEF – one of the main partners of the tournament.
-This helped the tradition gain wider public attention and love.
+In addition, this period saw many organizations step up their campaigns to protect children’s rights, including UNICEF, one of the main partners of the tournament.
+This helped the tradition gain wider public attention and support.

 How do children get selected to play with a soccer player?

 Many parents and children often wonder how to become a player escort or mascot for a match.
-Typically, the basic criteria require children to be between the ages of 5 and 17.
+Typically, the basic criteria require children to be between the age of 5 and 17.

-This requirement is based on practical reasons: children under 5 can be overwhelmed when stepping out in front of thousands of spectators in a stadium, while children over 17 are no longer considered children.
+This requirement is based on practical reasons: children under 5 can be overwhelmed when stepping out in front of thousands of spectators in a stadium, while children over 17 are considered adults.

 Other options for becoming a player escort or child mascot include: